The planar limit of $\mathcal{N}=2$ superconformal field theories: The 1/2 BPS circular Wilson loop

 As in the case of the partition function, we will attack this problem with localization techniques and once again we will not restrict the integration to the Cartan subalgebra of $G$.
 This will allow us to obtain both the Wilson loop operator and the Bremsstrahlung function in an unified manner for any choice of $G$ obeying (\ref{def:beta0}) in terms of color invariants.
 In the large $N$ limit, we will be able to obtain an all order expression in $\lambda$, similar to the one found for the free energy in the previous section.

-We will consider the Wilson loop on a squashed $S^4$ with squashing parameter $b$, so we can apply (\ref{hwfromwb}) to obtain the one-point function of the stress-energy tensor in the presence of the Wilson loop.
+We will consider the generalized Wilson loop $W_b$, eq. (\ref{def:WL_MMb}), on an ordinary $S^4$ so we can apply (\ref{hwfromwb}) to obtain the one-point function of the stress-energy tensor in the presence of the Wilson loop.
 To obtain the expectation value of the Wilson loop on $S^4$, it is enough to set $b=1$.